Ending2015a/MorphyKnot/README.md

 ### Built-in Render Pipeline

-The following lines in your surface shader enbale the customization of vertex shader and GPU instancing
+First, you add these lines into your surface shader to enable the customizatoin of vertex shader and instancing procedure.
+Adding the `multi_compile_instancing` generates two variants of the surface shader for instancing mode ON and OFF.
 ```
 #pragma surface surf Standard fullforwardshadows addshadow vertex:vert
 #pragma instancing_options assumeuniformscaling procedural:ConfigureProcedural